In this article, we are going to talk about Growth marketing. I will explain what it is and especially how to use it for your business.🚀

 His role is therefore to manage cross-functional projects by putting everyone more or less contributing to this process of rapid experimentation, and of course the CEO must be in total agreement with the “Growth hacking” mentality.

-The Growth Hacker job description
+The Growth Hacker job description and Growth Marketer salary

 - Diplomas and studies: Bachelor or Master in business school: marketing, business development, commerce… (Not required).